 Table 2 shows that 77.95% of heads of households in Cameroon are non-poor; and 79.55% of them have at least one degree.

 Table 2 also indicates that 49.31% of the heads of households dispose of their MSW in the wild, which is an uncontrolled dumping ground; and 38.12% of them also dispose of their MSW in the wild.
 Only 50.20% of the heads of households have a very unstable income situation, and 16.54% live in precarious housing.
 Most heads of households (74.87% of our sample) say that they have at least one member of their household who uses a garbage bin to dispose of their MSW; and 62.85% say that they do not have an undeveloped watercourse in the vicinity of their dwelling (within 100m).

-2.2.
+3.3.
 Model specification

 In order to analyse the disposal patterns of household waste according to the standard of living of households, this study uses the model of Sotamenou & al, (2008).
 Sotamenou & al, (2008) aimed to 11 determine whether urban horticulture in sub-Saharan cities can encourage farmers to use compost.
-They use a logistic model that is specified as follows:
+They use a logistic model that is specified as follows: Estimation technique

-Estimation technique

-The household standard of living question is posed as a dichotomous choice between being non-poor or poor by households, so it is a qualitative choice model (Amemiya & Nold, 1975).
+The household standard of living question is posed as a dichotomous choice between being nonpoor or poor by households, so it is a qualitative choice model (Amemiya & Nold, 1975).
 The logistic model was used here to measure the effects of the explanatory (dependent) variables on the probability that an individual will choose a mode of evacuation according to his or her standard of living in Cameroon.
-Moreover, we use the logistic model for its relative simplicity in the mathematical manipulations and its asymptotic characteristics.